-The Class Schedule for Fall 2023 is contained in Appendix 1.
-This gives all the course information (CRN, Title, Professor, Days/Times, credits, writing requirement courses and skills requirement courses) for the classes for Fall 2023.
+The Class Schedule for Fall 2024 is contained in Appendix 1.
+This gives all the course information (CRN, Title, Professor, Days/Times, credits, writing requirement courses and courses that can be used for credits towards the experiential requirement) for the classes for Fall 2024.